 Types of Classes

-Concurrent enrollment courses are college classes offered at your high school during the regular school day and taught by high school teachers who have been credentialed as college instructors.
+Direct credit courses are college classes offered at your high school or tech center during the regular school day and taught by high school teachers who have been credentialed as college instructors.
 Your guidance office can tell you what is available for the upcoming year.

 Dual enrollment classes are offered at any LMC campus, or at your high school if taught by LMC faculty.
 You can select any class offered at any LMC location as a dual enrollment class.
 It is important for you to work with your high school guidance counselor to see how the college classes you are taking may apply toward your high school graduation requirements.

-To participate in concurrent enrollment and dual enrollment classes, you must first meet the eligibility requirements of your high school.
+To participate in Early College classes, you must first meet the eligibility requirements of your high school.
 Work with your high school guidance counselor to find out if you qualify.
 You must also show that you are ready to handle college-level work.
-To do this you can either take the College’s Compass assessment or provide your PLAN, ACT or SAT scores to LMC.
-Students with PLAN or ACT scores of at least 18 in writing, 17 in reading, and 18 in math qualify to take college-level courses at LMC.
+To do this you can either take the College’s Compass assessment or provide your ACT or SAT scores to LMC.
+Students with ACT scores of at least 18 in writing, 17 in reading, and 18 in math qualify to take college-level courses at LMC.*

-The scores listed above are minimums.
-Some prerequisites for certain courses may require higher assessment scores.
+*The scores listed above are minimums.
+Some prerequisites for certain courses may require higher assessment scores and/or additional courses.
 You must meet all prerequisite requirements to enroll in a desired course.

-It is important to note that all concurrent enrollment and dual enrollment classes are real college courses with real grades that will become part of your college record.
+It is important to note that all Early College classes are real college courses with real grades that will become part of your college record.
 They are recorded on an official LMC transcript and are accepted toward LMC degree and certificate programs.
 If you plan to attend another college or university, check with your chosen school to see how the college credits you earn in high school may transfer.
 You can also review transfer equivalents at www.macrao.org or www.michigantransfernetwork.org.

 Transfer institutions generally require the receipt of an official transcript from LMC (as well as from each college you have previously attended.)
 LMC transcript requests are made by completing the Transcript Request Form and submitting it to the LMC Records Office.
 A fee is charged for each LMC transcript requested.